Rigidity of stable minimal hypersurfaces in asymptotically flat spaces: Definitions and notations

 In 1979 Schoen and Yau proved the most fundamental property of this quantity, namely its positivity.

-\begin{theorem10}\cite{SY79, Wit81} Let $(M,g)$ be an asymptotically flat manifold of dimension $3\leq n< 8$ satisying the dominant energy condition.
-Then $\mathcal{M}\geq 0$ and equality holds if and only if $(M,g)$ is isometric to the Euclidean space $\left(\R^{n},\d\right)$. \end{theorem10}
+\begin{theorem9}\cite{SY79, Wit81} Let $(M,g)$ be an asymptotically flat manifold of dimension $3\leq n< 8$ with one end and satisying the dominant energy condition.
+Then $\mathcal{M}\geq 0$ and equality holds if and only if $(M,g)$ is isometric to the Euclidean space $\left(\R^{n},\d\right)$. \end{theorem9}

-In fact, a closer look at the proof of the equality case \cite{Sch84} shows that in case of multiple ends, it is enough to have \textsl{one} end of null ADM mass to force the whole space to be globally isometric to $\left(\R^{n},\d\right)$.
+In fact, in case of multiple ends such inequality holds at the level of each end and a closer look at the proof of the equality case \cite{Sch84} shows that it is enough to have \textsl{one} end of null ADM mass to force the whole space to be globally isometric to $\left(\R^{n},\d\right)$.

-Our rigidity results need to make use of the physical meaning of the constant $a$ given in Definition 8.
+Our rigidity results need to make use of the physical meaning of the constant $a$ given in Definition 7.
 To that aim, we recall the following basic computation (the reader might check it, for example, in \cite{EHLS11}).

-\begin{lemma11} Let $(M,g)$ be an asymptotically flat manifold (with one end) having harmonic asymptotics and let $a$ be given by Definition \ref{def:HDS}.
-Then \bd \mathcal{M}=\frac{(n-2)}{2}a. \ed \end{lemma11}
+\begin{lemma10} Let $(M,g)$ be an asymptotically flat manifold (with one end) having harmonic asymptotics and let $a$ be given by Definition 7.
+Then \bd \mathcal{M}=\frac{(n-2)}{2}a. \ed \end{lemma10}

-As a result, if we prove that an asymptotically Schwarzschildean manifold (of non-negative scalar curvature) has $a=0$ then it follows by the \textsl{Positive Mass Theorem} (Theorem 10) that the expansion of the metric has to be trivial to \textsl{all} orders (namely $g=\del$).
+As a result, if we prove that an asymptotically Schwarzschildean manifold (of non-negative scalar curvature) has $a=0$ then it follows by the \textsl{Positive Mass Theorem} (Theorem 9) that the expansion of the metric has to be trivial to \textsl{all} orders (namely $g=\del$).

-The very same computation shows, more generally, the following: if $(M_{1},g_{1})$ is an asymptotically flat manifold (according to Definition 7) and $h=1+a|x|^{2-n}+O^{2,\alpha}(|x|^{1-n})$ is $\mathcal{C}^{2,\alpha}_{loc}$ then the ADM mass of $(M_{2},g_{2})$ where $g_{2}=h^{\frac{4}{n-2}}g_{1}$ and $n$ is the dimension of $M_{1}$ is given by
+The very same computation shows, more generally, the following: if $(M_{1},g_{1})$ is an asymptotically flat manifold (according to Definition 6) and $h=1+a|x|^{2-n}+O^{2,\beta}(|x|^{1-n})$ is $\mathcal{C}^{2,\beta}_{loc}$ then the ADM mass of $(M_{2},g_{2})$ where $g_{2}=h^{\frac{4}{n-2}}g_{1}$ and $n$ is the dimension of $M_{1}$ is given by

 \ \textbf{Notations.} We denote by $R$ (resp. $Ric(\cdot,\cdot)$) the scalar (resp.
 Ricci) curvature of $(M,g)$, by $R_{\Sigma}$ the scalar curvature of $\Sigma\hookrightarrow (M,g)$ and by $\nu$ (a choice of) its unit normal.
 This is globally well-defined if $\Sigma$ is two-sided (or, equivalently, orientable since $M$ is itself assumed to be orientable).
 For Euclidean balls centered at the origin we omit explicit indication of the center and hence we write $B_{r}$ instead of $B_{r}(p)$.
 The latter notation is instead reserved to metric balls in the ambient manifold $(M,g)$.
 We let $C$ be a real constant which is allowed to vary from line to line, and we specify its functional dependence only when this is relevant or when ambiguity is likely to arise.